Cameron-Lyons/rustql/README.md

 SELECT * FROM users WHERE NOT (age IN (25, 30));
 SELECT * FROM products WHERE NOT (name LIKE '%old%');
 SELECT * FROM employees WHERE NOT (salary BETWEEN 40000 AND 60000);

+-- With IS NULL / IS NOT NULL
+SELECT * FROM users WHERE email IS NULL;
+SELECT * FROM products WHERE description IS NOT NULL;
+SELECT * FROM employees WHERE name IS NULL AND salary IS NOT NULL;

 -- Ordering
 SELECT * FROM users ORDER BY age ASC;